Resources for High School & College Students

 Youth Programs

 There are a number of programs available to young immigrants and the children of immigrants in Rhode Island.
 The Alliance of Rhode Island Southeast Asians for Education (ARISE) offers weekly after-school programs at Classical High School, Central High School, and Dr. Jorge Alvarez High School.
 These programs empower youth to advocate for their communities and prepare them for academic and career success.
-ARISE also offers courses for high school and college credit and summer programs.
+ARISE also offers summer programs.

-Progreso Latino sponsors more more youth programs in Central Falls.
-These programs focus on volunteering, being substance-free, building healthy relationships, art, public speaking, and more.
+Progreso Latino sponsors youth programs in Central Falls.
 These programs take place at local schools and Progreso Latino’s office.
+For More Information, Contact: Luz Rojas, Mentorship Program Coordinator (401) 728-5920 Ext.
+115 lrojas@progresolatino.org

-The Providence Student Union is a youth-led organization dedicated to helping students improve their schools and well-being.
-They host events on topics such as financial literacy, being undocumented, and healthy relationships.
+Providence Student Union (PSU) is a youth-led organization dedicated to helping students improve their schools and well-being.
+PSU hosts events on topics such as financial literacy, being undocumented, and healthy relationships.
+Drop-in hours are listed to the left of their events calendar.

 College Preparation